TheYadda/TheYadda/README.md

 I don't really work on personal projects often; most of my repositories are private repos of class projects.
 Anything that is public is provided with no warranty and no promise of future support.

-I can be reached at memmam AT emmaline PERIOD dev / mdmoriss AT ucsd PERIOD edu
+I can be reached at mdmoriss AT ucsd PERIOD edu

 <!---
 memmam/memmam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.